Education in India

 3. End-Semester Examination

-• The scheme of continuous assessment shall be designed according to needs of teaching-learning process in the course and will be made disclosed to the students at the beginning of every semester by the teacher concerned.
+• The scheme of continuous assessment shall be designed according to the needs of the teaching-learning process in the course and will be disclosed to the students at the beginning of every semester by the teacher concerned.

 • The examination shall ordinarily be held at the end of every semester.